Physicist (Asst. Professor of Physics) and independent research group leader,

 Principle investigator and lead scientist of an independent research project, Quantum Enabled Science and Technology scheme.

 Main research focus of Dr. Mandip Singh at present is on foundations of quantum physics, quantum optics, quantum information processing and quantum imaging.
-At present, he is mainly doing research experiments with quantum entangled photons and single photons on interesting ideas.
+He is mainly doing research experiments with quantum entangled photons and single photons on interesting ideas.
 He has supervised and supervising PhD students on quantum entangled photons, quantum optics and quantum information processing with photons.

 In addition, Dr. Mandip Singh has setup and developed a Bose Einstein condensation experiment on an atom chip at IISER Mohali during 2012 to 2015.
 This is the first experiment which he has developed completely independently at this place from absolute scratch.
 Experimental setup involves designing of vacuum system, realisation of UHV, realisation of laser control systems for BEC laser cooling and imaging part, making of an atom chip, control electronics, making of LabView program (control and BEC imaging analysis interface) and execution of the experiment.
 A photograph of the setup is shown on top with an atom chip.
 Research experiments on imaging of phase space patterns came out from this research setup.

-He is also working on the development of new ideas in quantum foundations and their applications.
+He is also working on the development of new ideas on quantum foundations and their applications.

 Quantum entangled state cannot be written in a product form even if individual particles are separated.